geemus/notes/books/raw/common_knowledge.md

 ## Far Transfer

 When a team is transferring tacit knowledge about a nonroutine task.
 Allows leveraging very specialized and critical knowledge to support costly decisions and problems.
+- Receiving team does a task similar to that of the source team, but in a different context.
+- Task is frequent and nonroutine.
+- Knowledge is tacit.

+- When a team has learned something that the the organizaiton would like to make available to other teams doing similar work.
+- Most knowledge that makes an organization competitive is tacit, rather than explicit.
+This is why companies compete so aggressively around employees.
+Writing it off as "difficult to transfer" is ignoring a company's most valuable knowledge asset.
+- Examples: British Petroleum - Peer Assist, Chevron - Capital Project Management, Lockheed Martin - LM21 Best Practices.
+- Business Driver: high-level, visible and determined at the corporate level.
+- Far Transfer Design Guidelines: (many ways to do this, but largely situation dependent, so less easy to replicate)
+  - Exchange is reciprocal.
+Originators know they will also come away from the experience with more knowledge.
+  - Source team knowledge is translated.
+Because team contexts are so different, knowledge has to be translated by one of the teams to the new context.
+  - People carry the tacit knowledge across the organization.
+Databases are not able to translate things to new contexts readily because they are explicit knowledge.
+People carry with them tacit knowledge that makes translation possible.
+  - Process is given a regonizable name.
+Provides a way to reference the process and takes it from an individual asking for help to a sanctioned organizational activity.
+This can remove concerns about being a pest/bother for instance.
+Names with a business ring can further help distance from "asking for help"
+- Barriers and Problems:
+  - We don't know how to get knowledge out of people's heads.
+You don't get tacit knowledge out of a person, you just move the person to where the knowledge is needed.
+  - Our people won't ask for help.
+In any organization there will already be a few people asking for and giving help, start there and scale.
+Even just 10-15% participation can build a knowledge-sharing culture.
+[Macy.
+Learning Theory and the Logic of Critical Mass]

 ## Strategic Transfer